cfengine/documentation/getting-started/known-issues.markdown

 On Solaris, a wrapper script and admin file are needed to automatically silently upgrade CFEngine.
 The files are located in `/var/cfengine/share/solaris_admin_files` on the policy server.
-You must have those files along with PKG package in the directory.
+Those files and the PKG package must be included in the directory.
 For example:

 ```
 $ cp /var/cfengine/share/solaris_admin_files/sol_9_and_10/* /var/cfengine/master_software_updates/sunos_5.10_sun4u